How Maverick’s Modular C2 Agents Disrupt Cybersecurity Strategies

 Industry analysts predict a shift towards modular C2 environments; The International Data Corporation (IDC) projects that 50% of organizations will adopt modular architectures by 2026.
 This transition is driven by the pressing necessity for adaptability — a sentiment echoed by Joshua Millward, creator of Maverick, who stated, “Maverick changes the calculus of cyber defense by introducing flexibility previously unseen in C2 architecture.”

 Furthermore, as businesses increasingly adopt hybrid models, demand for resilient, responsive cybersecurity will rise sharply.
 Firms dismissing this trend risk obsolescence.
-The implication for readers is clear: over the next 12 months, investing in modular solutions is critical for survival in an ever-evolving threat landscape.

 FAQ